BubbleSquish/Solarized-Chromium/README.md

 - Future Tech (aka: My Master Plan)

-When I develop my own eye-saving software/hardware hybrid, it’ll do what these overlays pretend to do—actually block harmful light radiation at the source.
+This project.
 Maybe integrate it into Chromium or whatever you’re working with.
 I’ll document every algorithm tweak and line of code so you can modify it for your needs.

 - Think About It